 Timing is everything when it comes to email marketing.
 Sending your emails too early or too late will result in lower open and click-through rates.

 The best time to send out email newsletters will depend on your target audience’s location and work schedule.
 A general rule of thumb for B2C (business to consumer) brands is to avoid sending emails during work hours (between 9 AM and 5 PM) and on weekends.

-However, for B2B (business to business) brands, you want to target the times within their work hours where they are most available.
+However, for B2B (business-to-business) brands, you want to target the times within their work hours when they are most available.
 For example, an ideal time would be before lunch, around 10:00 AM and noon, after folks have gone through their morning routine to clean out their inbox.